TommyS13/Capstone/README.md

 ## How to run the application

 1. Download a [Java Development Kit(JDK)](https://www.oracle.com/java/technologies/downloads/
-   -This will allow you to run the .jar file
+   - This will allow you to run the .jar file

 **[Casa De Internet](https://www.lacnic.net/629/2/lacnic/casa-de-internet)**